germs-lab/germs-lab.github.com/opportunities.md

 # Undergrads Wanted! #

 We are looking for undergraduate assistants in our research.
-If you are currently pursuing your BS degree, you can contact Lorien Radmer.
+If you are currently pursuing your Bachelor's degree at ISU, you can contact Lorien Radmer.
 Your first task is to demonstrate success in finding her email!

 Job Description: